selwynpolit/demo2/book/consumer_protection.md

 ## Consumer Protection Measures

-Absolutely! **Consumer protection** and **truth enforcement** are essential pillars for Democracy 2.0.
+**Consumer protection** and **truth enforcement** are essential pillars for Democracy 2.0.
 Here’s how we could integrate them into the system:

 ### **Consumer Protection Measures**
 1. **Universal Fair Pricing** – Corporations must disclose **true cost breakdowns** so consumers **never** get exploited by hidden fees.